raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 sudo ROOT_PATH=mnt/ext4 BOOT_PATH=mnt/fat32 rpi-update
 ```

 Finally, if you are using CM4 lite, remove the SD card and the board will boot from the NVMe disk.
-For versions of CM4 with an eMMC, make sure you have set the NVMe first in the boot order.
+For versions of CM4 with an eMMC, make sure you have set NVMe first in the boot order.

 ### NVMe BOOT_ORDER